alex-mas/castleSiege/readme.md

 * Relevant game classes that implement movement and attacking with a order based system -> Pawns -> Units -> Soldiers

-* Pathfinding system computed in auxiliar thread that broadcasts back to the main thread
+* Pathfinding system computed in auxiliary thread that broadcasts back to the main thread

-* Event based order system that allows the auxiliary threads to broadcast the data to the right objects

-### Planned features ###

-* AI system that live in auxiliary threads
+* AI computed in auxiliary threads.

-* Multiple levels of height for castle pathfinding

-* Landing page to choose testing variabes and create a repeatable experience

-* Add several choice for variety in AI strategies
+* Can simulate battles up to 1k-2k units.

 ## Purpose ##

-This will serve as one of the building blocks for a medieval game.

-## Copyright ##
+Project i wrote to learn phaserjs and electron.

-� 2017-2018 Alex Mas
+© 2017-2018 Alex Mas